badhon252/user-snippets/README.md

 # vs-code user-snippets
-Here is some user snipppets for vs code!
+Here is some important user snipppets for vs code!